Predicting the supremum: optimality of "stop at once or not at all": Introduction

 A possible application of this research is in finance.
 Suppose you buy a share of stock on the first day of the month, which you must sell some time by the end of the month.
 Perhaps the stock price follows a random walk in discrete time, and your objective is to maximize the probability of selling the stock at the highest price over the month.
 In that case, let $X_t$ be the random walk, and let $f=\chi_0$.
 Or perhaps the stock price follows an exponentiated L\'evy process, such as geometric Brownian motion, and your goal is to maximize the expected ratio of the price at the time you sell to the eventual maximum price.
 In that case, let $X_t$ be the L\'evy process, and put $f(x)=e^{-\sigma x}$, where $\sigma>0$.
 In both examples the results of this paper imply, under suitable conditions on the process $X_t$, that it is either optimal to sell the stock immediately, or to keep it until the last day of the month.
 In fact, the result for the second example remains valid if one takes as objective function an arbitrary increasing convex function $g$ of the price ratio, since if $g:(0,\infty)\to\RR$ is increasing and convex, then $f(x)=g(e^{-\sigma x})$ is decreasing and convex.

-While this paper was in preparation, the author learnt that D. Orlov has also extended the bang-bang principle to certain L\'evy processes.
+After this work was begun, the author learnt that D. Orlov has also extended the bang-bang principle to certain L\'evy processes.
 Unfortunately, an English version of his paper was not available at the time the present article was nearing completion.
-In addition, a paper by Bernyk et al. \cite{BDP2} was posted on the {\em arXiv} in which problem \eqref{eq:minimize-penalty} is solved for stable L\'evy processes of index $\alpha\in(1,2)$ with no negative jumps, for the penalty function $\tilde{f}(x)=x^p$ with $p>1$.
+In addition, a paper by Bernyk et al. \cite{BDP2} appeared in which problem \eqref{eq:minimize-penalty} is solved for stable L\'evy processes of index $\alpha\in(1,2)$ with no negative jumps, for the penalty function $\tilde{f}(x)=x^p$ with $p>1$.
 (We observe that for this case, $f=-\tilde{f}$ is not convex, so the results of the present note do not apply; indeed, the optimal rule is nontrivial and its determination requires significant analytical tools.)
 Some of the preparatory work for this last paper was done in \cite{BDP1}.